7 ways Top Gear has improved since the last series

 Viewers for the final episode in the series had sunk to 1.9 million and the tabloids were rife with speculation about feuds and off-screen unease.

-It wasn’t long before presenter Chris Evans, who had signed a three-year deal to host the show, announced he was quitting the show saying that standing aside would be “the single best thing I can do now.”
+It wasn’t long before presenter Chris Evans, who had signed a three-year deal to host the show, announced he was quitting, saying that standing aside would be “the single best thing I can do now.”

 It’s certainly been a turbulent 12 months in the life of Top Gear, but now things are looking quite different.